Fall 2026 Conference Participation Award

 UConn graduate students who are interested in mentoring early career undergraduate students to assist them in the graduate student’s research are invited to submit a proposal for consideration.
 Selected proposals will be used to create an undergraduate research opportunity based on the information provided by the graduate student.

 The Research Apprenticeship Program provides graduate students with research assistance and experience in mentoring.
 Early-career undergraduate students who have little or no prior research experience a pathway to involvement in research with a PhD student mentor.
-Each graduate student will be paired with one undergraduate student during Fall 2025 to work together on a research project proposed by the graduate student.
-To apply: Research Apprenticeship Program.
+Each graduate student will be paired with one undergraduate student during Fall 2026 to work together on a research project proposed by the graduate student.

 This program is supported by The Office of Undergraduate Research (OUR) in collaboration with the Center for Access and Postsecondary Success (CAPS)/McNair Program, Office of the Vice President for Research (OVPR), Center for Excellence in Teaching and Learning (CETL), Institute for Collaboration on Health, Intervention, and Policy (InCHIP), and The Graduate School.